Emily Morrison MFT Counseling and Psychotherapy

 Rooted in a person-centered, disability-affirming approach, I collaborate with you to honor your lived experience and clarify your individual needs.
 I'm committed to nurturing growth in self-esteem, balance, and alignment with your values.
 Along the way, we work together to build practical strategies and sustainable habits that support meaningful, long-term change.

 With more than 20 years of lived experience with Complex Regional Pain Syndrome (CRPS), I bring a deeply personal understanding of the stigma, barriers, and isolation that can arise within the disability community.
-I integrate Pain Reprocessing Therapy (PRT) with evidence-based modalities—including Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT)—to offer flexible, individualized care.
+I integrate Pain Reprocessing Therapy (PRT) with evidence-based modalities—including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and Emotional Awareness and Expression Therapy (EAET)--to offer flexible, individualized care.

 Before becoming an associate psychotherapist, I spent many years as a Certified Rehabilitation Counselor (CRC), supporting individuals with disabilities as they navigated vocational goals and complex systems.
 This background, alongside my lived experience, informs a therapeutic style grounded in resilience, connection, and empowerment.